-- Expected loss: expected regulatory loss calculated with the internal estimates based on calibrations in force as of 2018, and adapted to the economic cycle, i.e. the annual average expected loss in an economic cycle. - Observed loss: effective loss calculated as the ratio of gross additions to NPA over the average observed exposure multiplied by the estimated point in time severity.
+- Expected loss: expected regulatory loss calculated with the internal estimates based on calibrations in force as of 2018, and adapted to the economic cycle, i.e. the annual average expected loss in an economic cycle. - Observed loss: effective loss calculated as the ratio of gross additions to NPA over the average observed exposure multiplied by the estimated point in time severity2. - Average: effective average loss (2001-2018), which is the average of effective losses for each year (light blue solid line).